Kickstart Weight Loss With This 5-Day Plan For Menopausal Women

 Foods to Include

 The best diet for menopause includes all food groups to provide your body with the nutrients you need.
 However, it requires a combination that can promote hormone balance.
+This food combination also helps decrease insulin resistance, decrease inflammation, and heal your gut.

 Well balanced meal